aws-samples/pgp-decryption-for-transfer-family/README.md

 - Run this command to create the required IAM roles and Lambda layer:

   `./setupEnvironment.sh`

+- Now, deploy the CloudFormation stack that will build out IAM roles and Lambda function:
+  `aws cloudformation deploy --template-file ./setupEnvironment.yaml --stack-name PGPDecryptionStack --capabilities CAPABILITY_NAMED_IAM --parameter-overrides S3BucketName=S3BUCKETNAME`
+  - Replace S3BUCKETNAME with whatever you would like to name your S3 bucket.

 ### Creating Transfer Family Server with Custom Identity Provider (OPTIONAL)